Skip to content

 evo_traj tum <vins output .tum file> --ref <ground truth .tum file> -va --align --t_max_diff 0.1 -p --plot_mode xy --save_plot <a .png file name for the plots>

 In above command, first we disable plotting backend from popping up windows and just saving everything in form of .png images.
 Then, we use the evo_traj command to plot the trajectories.
 It should be clear that we can feed in as many .tum files in this process.
 We must feed one .tum file as the reference (the one coming from ground-truth).
-We use the option --align because we know the trajectories might be expressed in different coordinate systems; thus, aligning with automatically bring them into one comparable coordinate system.
+We use the option --align because we know the trajectories might be expressed in different coordinate systems; thus, aligning will automatically bring them into one comparable coordinate system.
 The parameter --plot_mode deremines the 2D plane in which we look at the data.
 You can also set it to xyz to view data in 3D plot.
 And lastly, --save_plot determines a name for the output image files.
 In our example, we use evo_traj like this:

 evo_traj tum vins_odom.tum --ref optitrack_handheld_3_gt.tum -va --align --t_max_diff 0.1 -p --plot_mode xyz --save_plot vins_gt_comparison.png